Climate and Average Weather Year Round in Tokyo Japan

 Tokyo experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 3.6 months, from June 11 to September 28, during which time the comfort level is muggy, oppressive, or miserable at least 24% of the time.
-The muggiest day of the year is August 8, with muggy conditions 91% of the time.
+The muggier period of the year lasts for 3.6 months, from June 11 to September 29, during which time the comfort level is muggy, oppressive, or miserable at least 23% of the time.
+The month with the most muggy days in Tokyo is August, with 27.4 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.